If you can’t face wearing a mask every night, what are the alternatives to CPAP for treating sleep apnea?

 The final procedure in this guide to alternatives to CPAP is a treatment that will be familiar to many but perhaps not widely associated with sleep apnea.
 Researchers in Brazil have been studying the potential of acupuncture as a viable, affordable substitute for CPAP treatments.
 Unlike most Western countries, in Brazil acupuncture plays a major role in mainstream healthcare.

-Two separate clinical studies910 by Brazilian sleep scientist have demonstrated that both single and repeated treatments can be effective at reducing sleep apnea events for patients with moderate symptoms.
+Two separate clinical studies (1, 2) by Brazilian sleep scientists have demonstrated that both single and repeated treatments can be effective at reducing sleep apnea events for patients with moderate symptoms.
 The researchers hypothesize that the improvement is due to acupuncture’s anti-inflammatory and serotonergic effects.

 Although the evidence suggests that acupuncture could be a beneficial aid in managing sleep apnea, like positional therapy it is more likely to be perceived as a complementary rather than a stand-alone treatment until more research is undertaken and wider markets accept it as a viable alternative to CPAP.